 Removing stains from linen

-The main rule of getting stains out of linen is doing it as soon as they develop.
-If you let dirt, oil, grease, and other stains sit, they will absorb deep into the fiber making removal a difficult and annoying task.
+The main rule to removing stains off of linen is doing it as soon as they emerge.
+If you let dirt, oil, grease, and other stains sit, they will absorb deep into the fiber making removal a troublesome task.

 If you have a minor spot, try soaking it in a water-detergent solution or washing it with club soda.
-If that doesn’t help, you can put some dish soap and gently massage it until the dirt comes out, then wash it as you usually would.
-Some stains are trickier and might come off by sprinkling baking soda and a few drops of vinegar on the fabric, then blotting it with a paper towel to soak up the moisture.
+If that doesn’t help, you can use some dish soap and gently massage it until the dirt comes out, then wash as you usually would.
+Some stains are trickier and might come off by sprinkling baking soda and a few drops of vinegar onto the fabric, then blotting with a paper towel to soak up the moisture.

 Not the best idea.
 Bleach and detergents with optical brighteners tend to weaken the fibers and may cause discoloration.
 If you’re dealing with a stain, please refer to the steps mentioned above.